KevinNatera/ios-unit-1-review-lab/README.md

 fred.name = "Brick"
 fred.weight = 999.2
 fred.homePlanet = "Mars"

+//The code doesn't compile because the homePlanet property is a constant, so it can't be changed.
+I have changed it to be mutable.
 ```

 b.
 Using the Giant class.
 What will the value of `edgar.name` be after the code below runs?
 How about `jason.name`?
 Explain why.